MinionAttack/CheckEpisodeOrMovieBot/README.md

 ## Requisites
 In order to use the bot it is necessary to have a compatible environment:

 - **Operative system**: A *Linux* or *Windows* based system where the bot will run.
 - **Python version**: The bot has been developed with version *3.8.5*.
 It may work with older versions, but this has not been tested.
 - **A Telegram account**: You need to have a *Telegram* account to be able to run the bot, configure the bot, access it and use it.
 You can create an account at the following [link][1].
-- **An OMDb API account**: You need to have an *OMDb API* account to run the bot as it is the provider of *IMDb* identifiers for TV shows and these identifiers are used to find *Torrent* files.
+- **An OMDb API account**: You need to have an *OMDb API* account to run the bot as it is the provider of *IMDb* identifiers for series and these identifiers are used to find *Torrent* files.
 With a *free account* it is enough if you are not going to have a high number of requests, since this account *is limited to 1000 requests per day*.
 You can create an account at the following [link][2]. **Remember to validate the *API Key* by clicking the activation link in the activation email sent after completing the registration process**.

 [1]: https://web.telegram.org/#/login
 [2]: http://www.omdbapi.com/apikey.aspx